 Interview, which is the first book in Rice’s Vampire Chronicles, follows Louis, a nobleman who is ready to give up on life until he meets an aristocratic vampire named Lestat.
 As Louis grows acclimated to his vampire senses, the unlikely duo begin to struggle for power and authority over each other, leading to an intense game of cat and mouse.

 For those of you who enjoy the classical prose of Dracula and Frankenstein, Rice’s beautiful prose and knack for historical story-telling makes Vampire Chronicles some of the most iconic supernatural novels ever written.

 A Feast for All Senses

-These terror-packed supernatural books have enthralled horror fans for years, and will continue to do so throughout the years.
-Too often, horror fans thirst for books that blend elements of the macabre with elements of the supernatural, and only find angst-riddled paranormal romance paperbacks in their recommended reading lists.
+These terror-packed supernatural story books have enthralled fans for years, and will continue to do so throughout the years.
+Too often, horror story fans thirst for books that blend elements of the macabre with elements of the supernatural, and only find angst-riddled paranormal romance paperbacks in their recommended reading lists.

 For those of you who are in search of the next Edward and Bella, be forewarned … this collection of seven books are for true horror fans, who cherish every grisly detail, every bloody encounter, and are secretly rooting for the monsters and the villains from the very first page of each novel.